 - Legumes (lentils, soybeans, nuts, seeds).

 Bariatric patients should have routine follow up with their providers for assessment overall health, to assess for any evidence of nutritional deficiencies, assess co-morbidities, undergo physical examinations, as well as regular blood analysis.
-In addition, close followup with dieticians is recommended for nutritional guidance.
+In addition, close followup with dietitians is recommended for nutritional guidance.

 See image below: